 FATHERS AND READ-ALOUD

-In the latest edition of his book (2013), Trelease devotes an entire chapter to fathers and reading aloud.
+In the seventh edition of his book (2013 - the last one edited by Trelease), Jim Trelease devotes an entire chapter to fathers and reading aloud.
 He focuses on fathers reading aloud to sons because fewer fathers than mothers read aloud to their children, and sons are the ones, according to statistics, whose academic achievement could use the read-aloud boost.
 Obviously, this does not mean that fathers should not read aloud to their daughters.
 The point is to get fathers to read aloud to their children.

 The Read-Aloud Handbook by Jim Trelease: CHAPTER 9: Dad—What's the score?

-In case you’ve been off the planet for the past several decades, let me bring you up-to-date on our boys and their school woes.(And an excellent pamphlet with important information specifically for dads....Fathers, Sons and Reading)
+In case you’ve been off the planet for the past several decades, let me bring you up-to-date on our boys and their school woes.(ADDITIONAL RESOURCE: Click for an excellent, printable pamphlet with important information specifically for dads....Fathers, Sons and Reading.
+Find other pamphlets HERE.)

 - In a 2008 study of reading tests in forty-five states, the girls exceeded the boys at every grade level.